tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHelloOuter and MUST be left unchanged for the second ClientHelloOuter.

 The client serializes this structure to construct the ClientHelloOuterAAD.
-It then computes the payload as:
+It then computes the final payload as:

 ~~~
     final_payload = context.Seal(ClientHelloOuterAAD,